-The Union shall have the right to have a maximum of four (4) Authority employees on the Union's negotiating team.
+The Union shall have the right to have a maximum of one (1) Authority employee on the Union's negotiating team.
 The Union shall be permitted to rotate team members, if desired, during negotiations on a day-by-day basis.